H.R. 452: Miracle on Ice Congressional Gold Medal Act

 The Treasury Department and U.S. Mint

-The three designated display sites
+The three display sites

 Collectors who want a version of the medal